servicemeshbook/byok/README.md

 tiller-deploy   ClusterIP   10.109.36.64    <none>        44134/TCP       3m13s
 ```

-Doubleclick Google Chrome from the desktop of the VM and run https://localhost:<NodePort> and NodePort in this case is `31869`.
-This port may be different in your case.
+Doubleclick Google Chrome from the desktop of the VM and run https://localhost:31869 and change the port number as per your output.

 Click `Token` and paste the token from the clipboard (Right click and paste).

 You have Kubernetes 1.15.4 single node environment ready for you now.

 The following are optional and are not recommended.
+Skip to [this](#power-down-vm).

 ## Install Prometheus and Grafana